 When it comes to passwords, there should be a policy that makes sure the employees use strong passwords, containing a combination of letters, numbers, and symbols.
 To prevent unauthorized access and to keep safe from brute force attacks, the organizations should limit the number of unsuccessful login attempts.
 Once reached, the account should be locked out.
 In addition, access to valuable business data such as online banking or password managers should be further protected by using two-factor authentication.
 Besides, whenever an employee leaves the company or is absent for a long period, his password and user access must be terminated immediately.

 One other fundamental cybersecurity element is the use of an anti-virus program to protect the data from cybercriminals.
 The network should be scanned against malicious software regularly and the results should be evaluated.
 It’s important not only to use such a program but also to review the warnings and take actions against the abuse.
 On some occasions, people are ignoring the signs and signals they are getting from the antivirus program and they realize that their data has been compromised when it is too late.
+According to IBM’s Cost of a Data Breach Study, on average it takes 280 days to identify and contain a data breach.

 Yet another cybersecurity tip is to keep your software up to date.
 If the software used in your organization is a few years old, the security must be reviewed and evaluated to ensure it is still adequate.